m-rutter/michaelrutter.dev/content/risk_of_mastodon_for_journalists.md

 to take Twitter's place.
 I think a more likely future is that given the opportunity by publishers to take back control over... publishing, they will reach for control as quickly as they can to rein in their employees.

+#### Update 2024-24-09:

+As a relatively recent adoptor of BlueSky I should say that while BlueSky's ATProto is a fediverse type project the specific problem raised here does not apply.
+The way that domain handles work there is that they leverage existing DNS infrastructure to allow users to retain their account but "borrow" a domain from their employer without ceeding control.
+There might still be questions around account portability, but that is certainly no worse than the status quo with Twitter/X or existing soical media platforms and does not involve employers.